-Rules at all dates and times Rules at certain date s and/or certain times AREA AND DESCRIPTION On leash and under control at all dates and times Prohibited at all dates and times Off leash but under control at all dates and times From Labour weekend to 1 March at all times (inclusive) and Easter and ANZAC holiday weekends • Long Bay - entire beach On leash.
-Off leash at all other dates and times Ōāmaru Bay - entire beach On leash.
-Off leash at all other dates and times Ōtautū Bay - entire beach On leash.
-Off leash at all other dates and times Patukirikiri Reserve - grassed area west of courts and skate bowl Off leash Port Jackson Beach - the northern half of the beach from DOC Prohibited. campground, (rest of beach off leash at all dates and times) On leash at all other dates and times Tucks Bay - entire beach On leash.
-Off leash at all other dates and times Tuateawa Walkway, Waihiere Drive and entire beach Prohibited Waikawau Bay (east coast) - entire beach Prohibited Wyuna Bay - entire beach On leash.
-Off leash at all other dates and times MERCURY BAY COMMUNITY BOARD AREA Brophys/ Ōhuka Beach - entire beach Prohibited.
+Rul les at all dates and t times Rules at certain dates and/or certain times AREA AND DESCRIPTION On leash and under control at all dates and times Prohibited at all dates and times Off leash but under control at all dates and times From Labour weekend to 1 March at all times (inclusive) and Easter and ANZAC holiday weekends • Ōāmaru Bay - entire Beach On leash.
+Off leash at all other dates and times Ōtautū Bay - entire Beach On leash.
+Off leash at all other dates and times Patukirikiri Reserve - grassed area west of courts and skate bowl Off leash Port Jackson Beach - the northern half of the Beach from DOC campground, (rest of Beach off leash at all dates and times) Prohibited.
+On leash at all other dates and times Tucks Bay - entire Beach On leash.
+Off leash at all other dates and times Tuateawa Beach - entire Beach including walkway off Waihirere Drive Prohibited Waikawau Bay (east coast) - entire Beach Prohibited Wyuna Bay - entire Beach On leash.
+Off leash at all other dates and times MERCURY BAY COMMUNITY BOARD AREA Brophys/ Ōhuka Beach - entire Beach Prohibited.
 Off leash at all other dates and times Buffalo Beach - area south of Taputapuatea Stream/Mother Browns Stream Prohibited.
-Off leash at all other dates and times
+Off leash at all other dates and times Buffalo Beach - Taputapuatea, Whitianga - area from Taputapuatea Stream/Mother Browns Stream north to the Mercury Bay Boating Club, excluding walkway Prohibited.
+Off leash at all other dates and times Cooks Beach - entire Beach excluding the Pūrangi river flats from east side of playground to south side of boat ramp (river flats area off leash at all dates and times) Prohibited.
+Off leash at all other dates and times Cooks Beach, Pūrangi Reserve Off leash

-Rules at all dates and times Rules at certain date s and/or certain times AREA AND DESCRIPTION On leash and under control at all dates and times Prohibited at all dates and times Off leash but under control at all dates and times From Labour weekend to 1 March at all times (inclusive) and Easter and ANZAC holiday weekends From 20 December to 31 January and holiday weekends, between 9am and 6pm (inclusive) Buffalo Beach - Taputapuatea, Whitianga - area from Taputapuatea Stream/Mother Browns Stream north to the Mercury Bay Boating Club, excluding walkway Prohibited.
-Off leash at all other dates and times Cooks Beach - entire beach excluding the Pūrangi river flats from east side of playground to south side of boat ramp (river flats area off leash at all dates and times) Prohibited.
-Off leash at all other dates and times Cooks Beach, Pūrangi Reserve Flaxmill Bay and Front Beach - entire beaches Off leash Prohibited.
-Off leash at all other dates and times Hāhei Beach - entire beach Prohibited.
-Off leash at all other dates and times Hot Water Beach north - area from the Domain Road car park (middle car park) to the most northern end of the beach On leash.
-Off leash at all other dates and times Hot Water Beach south - area from the Domain Road car park (middle car park) to the most southern end of the beach Prohibited.
-On leash at all other dates and times Hot Water Beach - Old Campground - the western point of Pye Place Reserve bordering Taiwawe Stream Off leash Kūaotunu - Rings Beach - entire beach excluding western end from west side of car park (excluded area off leash at all dates and times) Prohibited.
-Off leash at all other dates and times Kūaotunu Beach east from Kawhero Street Beach access.
-Prohibited.
-Off leash at all other dates and times Kūaotunu Beach west from Kawhero Street Beach access Prohibited.
-Off leash at all other dates and times
+Rul les at all dates and t times Rules at certain dates and/or certain times AREA AND DESCRIPTION On leash and under control at all dates and times Prohibited at all dates and times Off leash but under control at all dates and times From Labour weekend to 1 March at all times (inclusive) and Easter and ANZAC holiday weekends Flaxmill Bay and Front Beach - entire Beaches Prohibited.
+Off leash at all other dates and times Hāhei Beach - entire Beach Prohibited.
+Off leash at all other dates and times Hot Water Beach north - area from the Domain Road car park (middle car park) to the most northern end of the Beach On leash.
+Off leash at all other dates and times Hot Water Beach south - area from the Domain Road car park (middle car park) to the most southern end of the Beach Prohibited.
+Exception: on leash for the sole purpose of access to the north end of the Beach.
+On leash at all other dates and times.
+Hot Water Beach - Old Campground - the western point of Pye Place Reserve bordering Taiwawe Stream Off leash dates and times.
+Kūaotunu - Rings Beach - entire Beach excluding western end from west side of car park (excluded area off leash at all dates and times) Prohibited.
+Off leash at all other dates and times Kūaotunu Beach east and west (including Grays Beach) excluding the area 400 metres on each side of Quarry Point (excluded area off leash at all dates and times) Prohibited.
+Off leash at all other dates and times Matapaua Beach - entire Beach Prohibited.
+Off leash at all other dates and times Matarangi Beach - entire Beach excluding northern spit area Prohibited.
+Off leash at all other dates and times Matarangi Beach - northern spit adjacent to the golf course excluding walkway (walkway on leash at all dates and times) Prohibited